vimond/replay/plans.md

 General improvements and things to verify

+* Silverlight doesn't work.
+Is this some re-rendered issue?
+* Error handling in Streamlab.
+* Change default class name.
 * Test with subtitles and audio tracks...
 * Make lockedBitrate and maxBitrate props.
 * Look into setting volume, mute, and pause state on startup.